Solvay S.A.: Participation notification by Morgan Stanley

 Press release Regulated information

-In line with Belgian transparency legislation (Law of May 2, 2007), Morgan Stanley recently sent to Solvay the following transparency notification, indicating that Morgan Stanley & Co.
-International plc, a wholly owned subsidiary of Morgan Stanley, has crossed the threshold of 3%.
-Morgan Stanley's total holding in Solvay remains above the 3% threshold previously disclosed.
+In line with Belgian transparency legislation (Law of May 2, 2007), Morgan Stanley recently sent to Solvay the following transparency notification, indicating that it has crossed the threshold of 3% and now holds less than 3%.

 - Reason for the notification: